How To Cut Your Expenses

 5. Cheaper Housing Options

-If you’re already renting, it may be possible to save money on rent by relocating to a less expensive area or into a smaller rental house or apartment.
+Anyone already renting may find it possible to save money on rent by relocating to a less expensive area or into a smaller rental house or apartment.
 Another popular option is to get a roommate.
-Rent for a two-bedroom apartment isn’t twice that of a one-bedroom, so getting a roommate drives down your monthly costs.
-Also, when it’s time to renew your lease, negotiate.
-Landlords want to keep good tenants, and if you move, they aren’t making money on your apartment while it’s vacant.
+Rent for a two-bedroom apartment isn’t twice that of a one-bedroom, so getting a roommate can significantly drive down monthly costs.

 » Learn More: How Much Rent Can I Afford?

-Of course, there are considerable advantages to home ownership.
-But if you’re going to buy a house, there are ways to ensure you have a lower mortgage payment.
-If you’re willing to commute a few miles farther, real estate prices may be lower.
-A down payment of at least 20% means you can avoid paying for private mortgage insurance.
-If mortgage interest rates have dropped substantially since you bought your home, refinancing can reduce your monthly note.
+If you’re willing to commute a few miles, real estate prices may be lower away from a city.
+A down payment of at least 20% means you avoid paying for private mortgage insurance.
+Though mortgage interest rates remain high in 2024, if rates drop substantially, refinancing can reduce the monthly payment.

 6. Consolidate Debts